bioidiap/bob.pad.base/doc/features.rst

 The Dask integration can also be used by giving a client configuration to the ``-l`` (``--dask-client``) argument.
 Basic Idiap SGE configurations are defined by bob.pipelines: ``sge`` and ``sge-gpu``::

-$ bob pad vanilla-pad replay-attack svm-frames -o output_dir -l sge -c
+$ bob pad run-pipeline replay-attack svm-frames -o output_dir -l sge -c